Crime in Mexico: Drug cartels

 Mexican drug cartels play a major role in the flow of cocaine, heroin, and marijuana transiting between Latin America and the United States.
 These drug cartels often use Mexican-American and other Latino gangs to distribute their narcotics in United States.

 Mexican drug cartels also have ties to Colombian drug traffickers, and other international organized crime.
 A sharp spike in drug-related violence has some analysts worrying about the 'Colombianization' of Mexico.

+According to the DEA, about 93% of cocaine in the United States comes from Colombia and is smuggled across the Mexico–United States border.

 Domestic production of illegal drugs

 Some illegal drugs are also produced in Mexico, including significant amounts of opium poppy, and marijuana in the western Sierra Madre Mountains region.
+In 2017, the INL estimated that "between 90 and 94 percent of all heroin consumed in the United States comes from Mexico."

 Mexico has increasingly become a major producer of amphetamines and other synthetic drugs in the North American market (e.g. crystal), especially in the states of Guerrero, Michoacán, Jalisco and the Distrito Federal.
 Since early 2007, the export of manufactured drugs has been controlled by the Beltran-Leyva brothers (Sonora-Sinaloa-DF) and "la Familia de Michoacán".
 These two crime groups have controlled the corridors from the deep sea port of Lázaro Cárdenas in Michoacán, where precursor products to manufacture synthetic drugs are imported from Asia.

 Domestic consumption of illegal drugs

 Marijuana, crack cocaine, methamphetamine, and other drugs are increasingly consumed in Mexico, especially by youths in urban areas and northern parts of the country.

+Border towns on the Mexico–United States border have been negatively affected by the Opioid epidemic in the United States.
+Many of the deaths are from an extremely potent opioid, fentanyl, which is trafficked from Mexico.